ryanpeters-MSFT/WTHCheatSheet/challenge7/readme.md

 kubectl apply -f .\init.yaml
 ```

-Verify that the database is running and now includes a new "contentdb" database in the list
+Verify that the database is running and now includes a new "contentdb" database in the list.

 ```powershell
 # shell into pod and verify database creation